 Seriously, my best closing tool for pitches is a lead generation website I set up for a similar industry.
 I ask the client to Google the keyword.

 That usually does the trick.
-Another happy client.
+And justifies every penny I’m asking for.